I’m lucky enough to have regular readers here at Pre-raphaelite Sisterhood and several lovely followers on the accompanying Facebook page.

-But social networking is changing.
-That’s the nature of it.
-It’s a fluid thing.
+But social networking is a fluid thing.
 Technology changes, ideas become implemented, and how we share online changes.

 Recent Facebook changes prompted me to think about how I share Pre-Raphaelite goodies online.
-I joined Google+ a few months ago and I like it.
-I’ve been more active on Twitter lately and I like that too.
-I think I enjoy the Pre-Raphaelite Sisterhood Facebook page the most.
-It has more interaction, I have well over 2,000 connections there and I like the conversations that result from comments.
+I joined Google+ a few months ago and I have not found it to be a comfortable fit.
+I enjoy Twitter, yet I think I enjoy the Pre-Raphaelite Sisterhood Facebook page the most.
+It has more interaction, I have well over 2,000 connections there (at the time of this writing) and I like the conversations that result from comments.

-When Facebook changed, I thought about leaving permanently.
+When the Facebook layout and algorithm changed, I thought about leaving permanently.
 I then realized that if I left, I would lose everything I’ve ever shared on the Pre-Raphaelite Sisterhood Facebook page.
 I couldn’t stand that.
 It hit me that I don’t keep a record of all those wonderful things here.
 Here, where it belongs the most, I should keep an archive of Pre-Raphaelite interactions.

 I need to streamline.
 I find that I care less and less about having different blogs and different social networks.
 I just care about writing and sharing and discussing.